kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 ```

 Congratulations!
-We’ve used Kurtosis to spin up a three-node Cassandra cluster over Docker.
+You’ve used Kurtosis to spin up a three-node Cassandra cluster over Docker.

 ### Review
-In this section, we created file using [Starlark][starlark] that are instructions for Kurtosis to do the following:
+In this section, you created a [Starlark][starlark] file with instructions for Kurtosis to do the following:
 1. Spin up 3 Cassandra containers (one for each node),
 2. Bootstrap each node to the cluster,
 3. Map the default Cassandra node container ports to ephemeral local machine ports (described in their respective `ServiceConfig`), and
 4. Verify using `nodetool` that the cluster is up, running, and has 3 nodes (just as we specified) before returning the names of our nodes.

-We now have a simple environment definition for Kurtosis to spin up a 3-node Cassandra cluster.
-This is useful for developers who need an easy way to reproduce and spin up a 3-node Cassandra cluster for testing.
-You may now be wondering: but what if I need more nodes?
+You now have a simple environment definition for Kurtosis to spin up a 3-node Cassandra cluster.
+You may now be wondering: but what if I need to change the number of nodes?

 Fortunately, Kurtosis environment definitions can be parameterized.
 We’ll see just how easy it is to do so in the next section.

-Parameterize our Cassandra cluster
+Parameterize your Cassandra cluster
 ----------------------------------

 One of Kurtosis’s most powerful features is the out-of-the-box ability to parameterize environment definitions with very little overhead.
 This can be incredibly useful for developers who want to run different tests or scenarios against various configurations of their environment, without the burden of editing their Bash scripts or `docker-compose.yml` files repeatedly to modify the setup each time.